e-regular-games/vuze-3d-stitcher/notes/world_seams/world_seams.md

 $$\left\\| P - P_0 \right\\|^2 = r^2$$

 Using the intersection of a line and sphere from Wikipedia there are two possible solutions for $d$.
 Again the solution which yields a positive value for $d$ is used.
+The radius from $P_0$ to $P$ was assumed to be a constant value for all points.

 $$d = -\vec{H_\phi} \cdot (C_1 - P_0) + \sqrt{ \left( \vec{H_\phi} \cdot (C_1 - P_0) \right) ^2 - \left( \left\\| C_1 - P_0 \right\\| ^2 - r^2 \right)}$$